-Many schools are moving away from celebrating holidays with food in the classroom.
-If your school chooses to celebrate the winter holidays, partner with key school staff and families to plan holiday festivities that are safer and more inclusive for everyone, including kids with food allergies.
-Share our Teal Classroom™ Kit with your child's teacher.
+If your school chooses to celebrate the winter holidays, partner with staff and families at your child’s school to plan food-free holiday festivities.
+Share our Teal Classroom™: Food Allergy Awareness Kit with your child's teacher, school administrators, and the school nurse.
 This kit has resources to help to raise food allergy awareness in the classroom.

 The holidays are often centered around food, but there are many other traditions that can become the focus.

-- Read about the different holiday-themed traditions from around the world.
+- Read about the different holiday traditions from around the world.
 Compare and contrast their traditions to your own.

 - Solve holiday-themed crossword puzzles and word searches.